Dossier: deaths in police custody

 Migration background

-36% of the people who died have a migration background, 10% are Dutch-Dutch and 54% have an unknown background.
+31% of the people who died have a migration background, 8% are Dutch-Dutch and 61% have an unknown background.
+People with a migration background died 10 times more often than might be expected based on their share in the population.

-Of the people who died, 39% suffered from 'confused behaviour'.
-In 30 of these 38 cases (that is 79%), the police were aware of this before they arrived at the person.
+41% of the people who died were experiencing a mental health crisis.
+In 35 of these 50 cases (70%), the police were aware of this before arriving at the scene.

 Prosecution of law enforcement officials

-In 3% of all deaths, a law enforcement officer was prosecuted by the Public Prosecution Service.
-In 66% of fatal incidents, a law enforcement officer was not prosecuted.
-In 31% of cases this is unknown.
+In six cases (5%) of fatal incidents, a law enforcement officer was prosecuted by the Public Prosecution Service.
+In two cases, this led to a conviction and a community service sentence.
+In 88% of fatal incidents, no officer was prosecuted.
+In 7% of cases, the outcome is unknown.

 Incident map

 Most people died in the west of the Netherlands.
-In the Amsterdam police unit 16, in the Rotterdam unit 9, in the East Netherlands also 9, in Zeeland West Brabant 7, in the North Netherlands 7, in East Brabant 6, in The Hague also 6, in the Central Netherlands 5, in Limburg 4 and in North Holland also 4.
-Of 24 people it is unknown.
+In the Amsterdam police unit 16, in the East Netherlands 13, in the Rotterdam unit 12, in Zeeland West Brabant 10, in the North Netherlands 9, in East Brabant 9, in The Hague 6, in Limburg 6, in the Central Netherlands 5, and in North Holland 4.
+Of 26 people it is unknown.

 Disproportionality

-In the Netherlands, people with a migration background die 11 times more often than Dutch people without a migration background than would be expected based on their share in the population.
-In comparison, black Americans die 2.5 times more often than white Americans than would be expected based on their share of the population.
+In the Netherlands, people with a migration background die under law enforcement responsibility 10 times more often than people without a migration background than would be expected based on population size.
+By comparison: In the United States, Black Americans die 2.5 times more often than white Americans under law enforcement responsibility, relative to their population share.